 Treatment of erectile dysfunction

 Regardless of the cause of ED, this problem often can be effectively addressed.
 For some men, simply losing weight may help.
 Others may need medications.
 If these steps aren’t effective for you, a number of other options, including injections and vacuum devices, are available.
 Given the variety of options, the possibility of finding the right solution is now greater than ever before.
+See also the section on testosterone therapy below.

 How common is erectile dysfunction?